 Sunk in 1914, it was worked with the Ullcoats mine from 1917, until it finally closed on 13th September 1968, following nationalisation.

-Although the demand for iron ore has fallen, the mine has been producing ore and Heamatite for the annealing industry, products for the cosmetic industry and high quality minerals.
+Although the demand for iron ore has fallen, the mine has been producing ore and Haematite for the annealing industry, products for the cosmetic industry and high-quality minerals.

 Unfortunately, Florence was finally forced to closed in 2007 due to the cost of pumping; British Nuclear Fuels Ltd, who had been paying the pumping costs as part of a deal whereby they were allowed to extract water lower down the river, no longer required the water and ceased their support.Return to previous page